Hi, I'm Darren Umbsaar!

 Here's a little bit about me and my artistic journey...

 Living close to the Canadian Rockies continually drives my passion for activities such as hiking, scrambling, skiing, painting, and landscape photography.
 Through both painting and photography, I strive to capture the grandeur and wonder of the Canadian Rockies; from vibrant winter sunrises, to late afternoon sun in the alpine---there are endless combinations of light and colour to explore in the ever-changing realms of the mountains.
 Many of my works tend to highlight the rugged, dynamic, and structural nature of the mountains by including subjects such as geologic layering, boulder-ridden slopes, charging streams, and weighty glaciers.
-In my work I strive to depict the mountains in all of their rawness and purity; painting them “as they are”—subject to the powerful, relentless forces of nature which have carved them into the shapes that we see today.
-Aside from the classic "iconic" views in the mountain parks, I tend to also try and paint locations that don't see as much attention--places that are harder to access, like obscure lakes or mountain summits.
+In my work I strive to depict the mountains with a balance of their rawness and their magical allure.
+Aside from the classic iconic views in the mountain parks, I tend to also try and paint locations that don't see as much attention--places that are harder to access, like obscure lakes or mountain summits.
 I consider it a form of documentation and personal appreciation of those lesser-known spots.

 In my opinion, in the end a great painting isn't about how closely it resembles a photograph, but rather about how the painting stirs a person inside.
-That being said, I like to achieve a strong resemblance to the real world in my paintings, as I believe people connect strongly to what they have seen or experienced in nature, and if you can bring that out through a painting it is incredibly powerful.
+That being said, I like to achieve a strong resemblance to the real world in my paintings, as I believe people connect strongly to what they have seen or experienced in nature through the form of light.
+Painting light is what draws me into my work, and I believe light has the most profound effect on the viewer.
 For me, art has definitely been a wordless outlet to express joy and love of nature that can't really be expressed in photography or writing or any other creative method that I've tried.
 When I go on a hike up a mountain, or discover a new lake, I feel an urge not just to photograph it, but to somehow render it in my own manner, to capture it and convey it with paint.

 Of course, like many artists, I also strongly admire old masters, namely John Singer Sargent; the apparent effortlessness of his bold brushwork combined with immaculate tones and colours is just phenomenal.
 Two other artists that I strongly admire and who, in fact, have generously given me personal feedback and encouragement are Charlie Easton and the late Hubert Nanzer--both exceptional mountain artists whose works have inspired me greatly.